10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 5. Gardner Bender Analog Multimeter

-If you were in a multimeter store, you would most definitely find the Gardner Bender Analog Multimeter in the “budget” section.
-And while it didn’t make our pick for “best value” multimeter, you can still find plenty of value in this affordable tool.
+If you were in a multimeter store, you would find the Gardner Bender Analog Multimeter in the “budget” section.
+Although it didn’t make our pick for the “best value” multimeter, you can still find plenty of value in this affordable tool.

-The fact that it runs off of a single AA battery is very convenient and will save you time and money in the long run.
-And the included leads (positive and negative test leads) are convenient.
+It runs off of a single AA battery, which is very convenient and will save you time and money in the long run.
+It’s also nice that it comes with leads (positive and negative test leads) since some brands don’t include them.
 Combined with the solid value, you get a surprisingly decent multimeter.

-However, the fact that there are only two inputs (one for common and one for everything else) is disappointing.
-Its 1-megohm resistance is very low.
-And the 5% accuracy rating pales compared to some of the others on the list.
+However, only including two inputs (one for common and one for everything else) is disappointing.
+Its 1-megohm resistance is meager, and the 5% accuracy rating pales compared to others on the list.

 - Great price